Bill Myers (musician)

 William E. Myers is a musician, bandleader, and educator from North Carolina.
-He and Cleveland Flowe co-founded The Monitors in 1957.
-The band, which plays a mix of R&B, funk, and jazz, still performs multiple shows each year in and around their home of Wilson, North Carolina.
+He and Cleveland Flowe co-founded the Monitors in 1957.
+The band, whose first vocalist was Roberta Flack, also included during its 66-year run three musicians who played with and recorded for James Brown.
+The Monitors played a mix of R&B, funk, and jazz, performing multiple shows each year in and around their home of Wilson, North Carolina until 2023.